-- Ask students to articulate their expectations for study abroad: what do they want to get out of the experience?
+- What do they want to get out of the experience?
 Challenge their expectations and encourage them to be open-minded and accepting of a different reality.

-- Ask students how they can give back to the country in which they want to study.
+- How they can give back to the country in which they want to study.
 Encourage the ideas of reciprocity and having a positive impact on their host community.

 - Encourage students to reflect on the more personal aspects of study abroad and to make a list of questions for their study abroad adviser.
 Our Identity and Diversity section is a good resource for this discussion.

-How you can help students articulate their goals on the NU application:
+How can I help students define their goals?

 - Review the application so that you know what is expected of students.
-Please refer to our Frequently Asked Questions page for some of the most common questions and answers.
+Our Northwestern Application Checklist page has some of the most common questions and answers.

 - Familiarize yourself with the types of questions that we ask (especially short essays), to better advise students on how to prepare to study abroad and how to explain their study abroad goals.

-In addition to going to the Study Abroad Office, students may come to you for some guidance in choosing a program.
+Students may seek your guidance in choosing a program.
 Since there are more than 100 available programs, we don't expect you to be familiar with all of them.
 However, to gain a basic understanding, we recommended that you:

 - Browse the program options on our website.